elan-ev/opencast-bigbluebutton-integration/post-archive/README.md

 Files:
 --------
 post_archive.rb: A ruby script that handles sending data from BBB to Opencast.
-bbb-upload.xml: An example workflow for Opencast.
-Based off the "fast" workflow.
+bbb-upload.xml: An Opencast workflow for processing BBB data. bbb-publish-after-cutting.xml: An Opencast workflow for publish an even that was processed with bbb-upload.xml in the VideoEditor.

 Setup BBB
 --------